Lanecrest/RanGen-Fantasy-Names/README.md

 JSON Config
 =
 The config is a JSON file and will save custom settings.
 The program will only generate this file if you ever choose to save your settings.
-You can save current settings in the program which will update the config file, so those settings will be reloaded the next time you run the program.
-If the file is ever corrupted, it will either rebuild the entire file with default settings, or parts of the file with default settings depending on what kind of errors arise.
+You can save current settings in the program which will update the config file and you can have multiple config profiles.
+If the file is ever corrupted, it will always be able to use the default settings.

 JSON Charset
 =